 - Place muffin tin on cooling rack and let cool completely.

 - Combine butter and 2 cups powdered sugar in mixer for about two minutes or until creamy.

 - Add remaining powdered sugar.
 Add additional coconut milk or powdered sugar until desired consistency is reached.

-- Add additional coconut extract - 1/4 tsp at a time, if desired.
+- Add additional coconut extract ¼ tsp at a time, if desired.
 Add rum or rum extract if desired.

-- Frost cupcakes and top with one maraschino cherry, a pineapple slice, and a drink umbrella.
+- Frost cooled cupcakes and top with one maraschino cherry, a pineapple slice, and a drink umbrella.

 - Make sure to use canned pineapple instead of fresh pineapple, so the dairy doesn't separate.